serverless/serverless/docs/providers/aws/guide/variables.md

 ```
 In the above example, the value for `myKey` in the `myBucket` S3 bucket will be looked up and used to populate the variable.

-## Reference Variables in Other Files
+## Reference Variables in other Files
 You can reference variables in other YAML or JSON files.
 To reference variables in other YAML files use the `${file(./myFile.yml):someProperty}` syntax in your `serverless.yml` configuration file.
 To reference variables in other JSON files use the `${file(./myFile.json):someProperty}` syntax.
 It is important that the file you are referencing has the correct suffix, or file extension, for its file type (`.yml` for YAML or `.json` for JSON) in order for it to be interpreted correctly.
 Here's an example:

 ```yml